Skyscanner/backpack-foundations/README.md

 npm install @skyscanner/[package-name] --save
 ```

-**Note:** You should not install the `bpk-common` package as this is consumed within each platform-specific package and serves tokens directly.
+**Note:** You should not install the `bpk-foundations-common` package as this is consumed within each platform-specific package and serves tokens directly.

 ## Contributing